One of my favorite hor devours to eat during Easter time is amazing deviled eggs. But that doesn’t stop me from eating them all year round.

 In order to make these amazing deviled eggs, we need to first get some ingredients and tools.
 You will need the following:

 - Hard-boiled eggs – You can’t have deviled eggs without hard-boiled eggs.
 They are the star of this dish.
 Don’t know how to make hard-boiled eggs?
-Watch this video.
+Follow this perfect hard boiled eggs recipe.

 - Mayonaise – I don’t normally like mayonnaise by itself but it works perfectly as the main filling ingredient.
 It help binds the other ingredients together.

 - Milk – The milk will help you get the desired consistency of the filling.
 I generally use whole milk, but you can use whatever kind of milk that you like.

 - Ground mustard – This will give the filling that classic yellow color and slight mustardy taste.
 You can also use regular bottled yellow mustard if you use that you may not need the milk.

 - Salt – Add some table salt to balance the flavor.